dmschulman/dmschulman.github.io/_projects/mutable-instruments-anushri.md

 I first stumbled upon [Mutable Instruments](https://mutable-instruments.net/) in 2011.
 It's very likely I came across Mutable's website while searching for more information about their flagship [Shruthi](https://mutable-instruments.net/archive/shruthi/manual/) digital/analog hybrid monosynth (a project which I later built a couple of), but after browsing all of the DIY synthesizer projects they offered at the time, the [Mutable Instruments Anushri](https://mutable-instruments.net/archive/anushri/manual/) intrigued me the most.

-The synth's bright orange plexiglass case was certainly the first detail caught my attention, but after reading on to see what it was all about, the concept behind the instrument sold me lmoast immediately on why I should make the Anushri my first foray into the world of soldering and DIY electronics.
+The synth's bright orange plexiglass case was certainly the first detail caught my attention, but after reading on to see what it was all about, the concept behind the instrument sold almost immediately on why I should make the Anushri my first foray into the world of soldering and DIY electronics.
 The Anushri was almost my first semi-modular synthesizer, opening me up to the possibility of a studio beyond MIDI, interfacing voltages and CV signals into the unit to create less traditional, more exotic (and chaotic) kinds of sounds.

 Buying and building the Anushri was very straightforward.
-Although it was a bit intimidating for my first DIY project (bags upon bags of parts, 400+ solider points, 20 ICs to socket, etc) the build guide from Mutable Instruments was pristine and I could buy every part, from the PCBs, case, and all of the necessary components, from the MI website.
+Although it was a bit intimidating for my first DIY project (bags upon bags of parts, 400+ solder points, 20 ICs to socket, etc) the build guide from Mutable Instruments was pristine and I could buy every part, from the PCBs, case, and all of the necessary components, from the MI website.
 The kit even came with a little French lemon sweet (the "victory candy") to celebrate a long successful build with.
 <figure>
   <a href="https://dmschulman.com/projects/img/anushri/mutable-instruments-anushri-build-1.jpg" title="Mutable Instruments Anushri parts" target="_blank">
     <img src="https://dmschulman.com/projects/img/anushri/mutable-instruments-anushri-build-1.jpg" alt="Mutable Instruments Anushri parts">